 Do you Need A Preamp For Active Speakers?

 You can connect your turntable/preamp directly to an ACTIVE speaker for a more dynamic sound.
-An active speaker is self-powered and does not require anything else, such as an amplifier or stereo system, to work.
+An active speaker is self-powered and does not require anything else, such as an amplifier or stereo recording system, to work.

 Active speakers will always have power cords that are plugged into the wall outlet.